 Some institutions use the UK Postgraduate Application and Statistical Service (UKPASS) scheme.
 UKPASS allows you to apply for up to ten postgraduate programmes, track progress and receive and reply to offers.
 You can see which institutions are part of the scheme and find out more at the UKPASS website.

-Applying for career-based and pre-university study
+- Career-based and pre-university study

 For Higher National Diplomas (HNDs), you can apply online through the course finder or through UCAS.
 If you want to apply for any other career-based or pre-university programme you should apply directly to the UK institution that offers the course.